StRobertCHSCS/final-project-charliejohnson/README.md

 * At the end of each level, the boss enemy would appear from the top of the screen after a "boss warning" prompt.
 During the boss battle, player must use their strategies to defeat the boss in order to level up.

 * The game is divided by 4 levels.
 As level goes up, different attributes of enemy planes would relatively increase from the previous level. (e.x The speed of the enemy planes, HP values).
+However, the player airplane's shooting speed also increases as level goes up.

 * When the player defeats the final boss at the end of level 4, a "Victory" message would pop up the screen, which signals to the victory of the game.